Sveen v. Melin: Majority opinion

-Kagan writes that in approaching Contract Clause cases, the court typically applies a two-step test.
+Justice Kagan stated that in Contract Clause cases, the court typically applies a two-step test.
 First, the court asks a threshold question as to whether the state law has "operated as a substantial impairment of a contractual relationship."
-If the court finds that there is a substantial impairment, they then move on to the second part of the test which asks whether the law is an “appropriate” and “reasonable” way to advance “a significant and legitimate public purpose.”

-Kagan says that there are three reasons to stop after the first step and rule against Melin.
+If the court finds that there is a substantial impairment, they then move on to the second part of the test, which asks whether the law is an “appropriate” and “reasonable” way to advance “a significant and legitimate public purpose.”
+Kagan claimed that there were three reasons to stop after the first step and rule against Melin.

-First, the law purports to support the policy holder's intent and further, rather than impair it because "most divorcees do not aspire to enrich their former partners."
+First, the law purported to support and further the policy holder's intent rather than impair it, because "most divorcees do not aspire to enrich their former partners."

-Second, the law doesn't disturb a policy holder's expectations because it is well within the power of divorce courts to revoke beneficiary status upon the dissolution of a marriage.
-Kagan's much broader argument to this point is that during a divorce all assets, homes, cars, and yes, insurance policies, are "up for grabs," and as such Melin has no reliance interest in remaining the primary beneficiary on her ex-husband's policy.
+Second, the law did not disturb a policy holder's expectations because it is well within the power of divorce courts to revoke beneficiary status upon the dissolution of a marriage.
+Kagan's broader argument on this point was that during a divorce all assets, homes, cars, and insurance policies, are "up for grabs," and as such Melin had no reliance interest in remaining the primary beneficiary on her ex-husband's policy.

-Third, if Sveen had so wished, he could have easily prevented this default rule from removing his ex-wife from his policy, by submitting the beneficiary change form, or simply informing the insurance company of his intention.
+Third, if Sveen had so wished, he could have easily prevented the default rule from removing Melin from his policy by submitting a beneficiary change form to reinstate her, or simply informing the insurance company of his intention to do so.

 Dissenting opinion

-Associate Justice Neil Gorsuch was the sole dissenter in this case.

-Gorsuch dissents by arguing that the retroactive application of the Minnesota Law violates the Contract Clause.
-First, he argues that the changing of beneficiaries in such a retroactive manner is a substantial impairment on the policy holder.
-Second, he writes that Minnesota could have used a much less intrusive method of reaching their goal such as requiring the divorce court to confirm beneficiary designation before the dissolution is finalized.
+Justice Neil Gorsuch was the sole dissenter in this case.
+Gorsuch argued that the retroactive application of the Minnesota law violated the Contract Clause.
+First, he claimed that the changing of beneficiaries in such a retroactive manner was a substantial impairment on the policy holder.
+Second, he wrote that Minnesota could have used a much less intrusive method of reaching their goal, such as requiring the divorce court to confirm beneficiary designation before a dissolution is finalized.

-He also argues that the majority's decision introduces a paradox.
-The majority upheld the law partly on the basis that it could be easily undone, Gorsuch writes, "yet the Court just finished telling us the statute is justified because most policyholders neglect their beneficiary designations after divorce.
+Gorsuch also argued that the court's decision introduced a paradox.
+He wrote that the majority upheld the law partly on the basis that it could be easily undone, "yet the Court just finished telling us the statute is justified because most policyholders neglect their beneficiary designations after divorce.
 Both claims cannot be true."